 Fall is a great time for planting.
 As temperatures cool, transplanting is less stressful on plants as they slowly become dormant with less new growth,

 The largest evergreen trees for privacy screening that we grow and transplant, are 15 feet tall Thuja Green Giant Arborvitaes.
 For almost 40 years we have successfully planted large green giant privacy screens throughout the Baltimore/Washington area.
 Our green giant trees are grown from rooted cuttings at Pryor's Nursery in Damascus, Maryland.
 On our website we … Continue reading How Tall Are The Evergreen Trees We Grow Locally?

 Early this spring a client asked me to plant our Nellie Stevens Holly trees to form a privacy screen at his place in Oxford, Maryland.
 Wow!!
-Oxford Maryland, home of the original Nellie Stevens Holly, is where ~ 100 years ago, gardener Nellie R. Stevens experimented with holly cross breeding and cultivated a new variety which … Continue reading Home of the Original Nellie Stevens Holly
+Oxford, Maryland, home of the original Nellie Stevens Holly, is where ~ 100 years ago, gardener Nellie R. Stevens experimented with holly cross-breeding and cultivated a new variety that carries … Continue reading Home of the Original Nellie Stevens Holly